ABOUT

 Only during the summer seasons, though.
 Up until 1993, we were a “summers only” band.
 Also, many of our band’s musicians played send-offs and welcomes for our WWII soldiers at Union Station.
 When the end of the war seemed imminent, our musicians would bring their axes to work with them, waiting for the official announcement.
 When Victory (E & J) came, our guys played and partied in the streets with the rest of the city.

 In 1993, the Eagles Band reorganized and made a decision to become a non-profit community band, in which performers donated their time for the love of playing, and which opened up new possibilities for funding the band.
 Mayor Reilly proclaimed the Eagles Band “the official band of the City of Pittsfield,” the band fundraised for new uniforms, new music and equipment such as music stands and percussion.
 The summer “Concerts in the Park” series was resurrected and has been taking place at Springside Park since 1994.
-Conductors Lyndon Moors, Dana Swanson and Neil Freebern provided musical direction which increased the band’s popularity with audiences and increased the membership from 12 musicians to over 50.
+Conductors Lyndon Moors, Dana Swanson and Neil Freebern, Bob Salzman and now Carl Jenkins provided musical direction which increased the band’s popularity with audiences and increased the membership from 12 musicians in 1993 to an average of 65 active members in 2024.

 Carl Jenkins, conductor and oboist, holds a Bachelor of Arts degree in Music from Montclair State University in New Jersey and a Master of Arts degree from Columbia University.
 He has studied with oboists of the New Jersey Symphony, the New York Philharmonic, and Humbert Lucarelli of New York City; and conducting with Malcolm Rowell of U. Mass and Larry Rachleff of Rice University.
 Mr. Jenkins was a member of the West Point Band.
 His orchestral experience has been with the Hudson Valley Philharmonic, the Albany Symphony and he continues to perform as principal oboist with the Berkshire Symphony (a position he has held since 1973).
 He performs chamber and solo recitals frequently in the area.
 He is the Artist Associate of Oboe at Williams College.
 He was the founding conductor of the Williams College Symphonic Winds, directing the ensemble for nine years.

-He recently retired after serving as Director of Music and instrumental instructor at Drury High School.
+He was Director of Music and instrumental instructor at Drury High School.
 He was the conductor of the Drury High School Bands from 1976 – 2009.
 Mr. Jenkins was the recipient of the 2002 Lowell Mason Music Award and was the 2004 recipient of the “Distinguished Service Award for Music” in the state of Massachusetts.
 In 2009 he received the Western District Music Educator Award.
 He has served as double reed adjudicator for many music festivals throughout New England and recently was guest conductor at the Cohoes Music Festival.

 Photo by John Starsja, Photographer